-St. George Street: This area will be designated pick-up for students in VPK-5 & 6 Siblings.
-Grades PK-3 will stand under the walkway by class in their designated area.
+St. George Street: This area will be designated pick-up for students in Grades 1-6.
+Grades 1-4 will stand under the walkway by class in their designated area.
 The first car is to pull forward to the Parish Hall.
-VPK cars should pull off to the left side to be able to load children into seatbelts without blocking the flow of traffic.
-No cars will be allowed to wait on St. George Street.
-Students in Grade(s) 4, 5, and 6 siblings will be standing under the Parish Hall shelter.
+Please pull over to the side of St. George St. until the pickup line is moving so local traffic can pass through.
+Students in Grades 5 and 6 (and 1-4 siblings) will be standing under the Parish Hall shelter.
 These cars will turn right immediately upon passing through the school gates.
-Staff members will be available to pull cars forward to load 4th, 5th and 6th graders.
-Cars, which cannot fit into the pick-up lane on St. George Street without blocking traffic, will be required to circle the block - or pull over.
+Staff members will be available to pull cars forward to load 5th and 6th graders.
+Cars which cannot fit into the pick-up lane on St. George Street without blocking traffic, will be required to circle the block - or pull over.
 This policy was mandated by the Planning and Zoning Board of St. Augustine.
 Please do not be offended should you be told to circle the block.
 For the safety of all of our families, parents are not allowed to park in the center of the parking lot and walk their students to their cars without permission from the administration (for things such as teacher conferences and other scheduled events approved by the administration).

-Charlotte Street - This area will be for middle school and K-5 students riding with middle school students.
+Charlotte Street - This area will be for 7th and 8th grade students and 1-6 students riding with 7th and 8th grade students.
 Cars will enter in a single line.
 When cars are inside the gate, two lines will be formed on each side of the orange cones.
 Please stay in line.
 At the turn by the office, a teacher will merge the cars into a single line for pickup.
 The first car is to pull up to the orange cone outside of the last classroom on the bottom floor.
 For the safety of all of our families, parents are discouraged from parking in the center of the parking lot and walking their students to their cars.